 Helping to Prevent Relapse

 Treating addiction is one of the more challenging fields of medicine because addiction is a disease of the mind and the recidivism rate can be discouraging.
 As addiction medicine has evolved and more and more treatment programs are embracing evidence-based treatment, which focuses on proven results, MAT has become an increasingly attractive tool for helping patients.
 The truth is that patients who are in MAT programs, particularly chronic relapse who have been to treatment more than 2 or 3 times, put together far more sober time following MAT than they do without it.

-Medications like buprenorphine are used in MAT to suppress cravings and give newly recovered patients a much stronger chance at remaining drug-free in their first year.
+Doctors use medications like buprenorphine in MAT.
+These medications help to suppress cravings.
+They also give newly recovered patients a much stronger chance at remaining drug-free in their first year.
 This buys them valuable time for self-growth.
 Time to attend therapy and to participate in fellowships and build a personal form of recovery that will help sustain them in the years ahead.
 One of the obstacles to MAT in the past, and today, has been the misconceptions we touched upon earlier.
 These include:

 - The idea that someone on MAT isn’t “sober”.

-- The idea that MAT interferes with recovery somehow.
+- Some people believe that MAT interferes with recovery somehow.

 If you have questions about Medication Assisted Treatment or drug and alcohol treatment in general, please give us a call or hop on our chat and we’ll be happy to help.